VulcanJS/vulcan-docs/source/architecture.md

 ### Custom Packages

-Finally, any new package you create to extend Nova will fall in the “custom package” category.
+Finally, any new package you create to extend Vulcan will fall in the “custom package” category.

 ## Extend, Don't Edit

-Another key point of Nova's philosophy is to never edit the core codebase (i.e. what you get from the Nova repo) directly if you can avoid it.
+Another key point of Vulcan's philosophy is to never edit the core codebase (i.e. what you get from the Vulcan repo) directly if you can avoid it.

-Editing Nova's code makes it harder to keep it up to date when things change in the main Nova repo, as your modifications might conflict with a new updated version.
+Editing Vulcan's code makes it harder to keep it up to date when things change in the main Vulcan repo, as your modifications might conflict with a new updated version.

-Instead, Nova includes many hooks and patterns that enable you to tweak and extend core features from your *own* packages without having to actually modify their code.
+Instead, Vulcan includes many hooks and patterns that enable you to tweak and extend core features from your *own* packages without having to actually modify their code.

 ## Register & Execute

-Many Nova objects (such as fragments, routes, components, etc.) follow a “register and execute” pattern, in which:
+Many Vulcan objects (such as fragments, routes, components, etc.) follow a “register and execute” pattern, in which:

 1. All items are first registered in a centralized array.
 2. The items are then all executed at runtime.

 This two-tiered approach has two benefits.
 First, it means items can be overriden in between registration and execution.
 For example if a theme registers a component, your custom code can then extend it and the final component object that is created at runtime will be the extended version.

 Second, things like React Router or the app's GraphQL schema can only be initialized once.
-By having you register items first, Nova is able to centralize objects from various sources, and then combine them all in a single initialization call.
+By having you register items first, Vulcan is able to centralize objects from various sources, and then combine them all in a single initialization call.

-## The Nova Core Package
+## The Vulcan Core Package

-Unless mentioned otherwise, all Nova utilities function are imported from the `nova:core` Meteor package:
+Unless mentioned otherwise, all Vulcan utilities function are imported from the `nova:core` Meteor package:

 ```js
 import { createCollection } from 'meteor/nova:core';